valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 interface PluginConfigurationComponent extends ConfigurationComponent {
     /*
     An observable input which includes configuration data if the plugin had already been saved previously, and is now being modified.
-Subscribe to this observable to prefill the input fields in your component.
+Subscribe to this observable to prefill the input fields in the component.
      */
     prefillConfiguration$?: Observable<PluginConfigurationData>;
     /*
-    As mentioned before, if the observable of the 'save$' input property is triggered, check if your configuration data is valid.
+    As mentioned before, if the observable of the 'save$' input property is triggered, check if the configuration data is valid.
 If so, output this data through this EventEmitter.
      */
     configuration: EventEmitter<PluginConfigurationData>;
 }